MikelAlc/Linux-Practice/README.md

-#LINUX practice
+# Linux-Practice

-LINUX practice is a practice repository used to learn Git, Bash and C.
+Linux-Practice is a practice repository used to learn Git, Bash and C.